epomatti/openliberty-jakartaee-jms-ibmmq/README.md

 Implementation / tests performed with the latest/LTS versions of all components:

-- openjdk 17.0.3 2022-04-19
+- Temurin-21.0.4+7
-- Jakarta EE 9.1
+- Jakarta EE 10.0.0
-- Apache Maven 3.8.6
+- Apache Maven 3.9.9
-- OpenLibery 22.0.0.7
+- OpenLiberty 24.0.0.12
-- IBM MQ & Resource Adapter 9.3.0.0
+- IBM MQ & Resource Adapter 9.4.1.1

 ℹ️ For convenience I'm versioning the adapter here.
-But you should get your specific version from [Fix Central](https://www.ibm.com/support/fixcentral/), following guidelines such as in [this procedure](https://www.ibm.com/docs/en/ibm-mq/9.3?topic=adapter-installing-resource-in-liberty) for your particular version.
+But you should get your specific version from [Fix Central](https://www.ibm.com/support/fixcentral/), following guidelines such as in [this procedure](https://www.ibm.com/docs/en/ibm-mq/9.4?topic=adapter-installing-resource-in-liberty) for your particular version.

 ## Sources